Seergs/siiau-api/README.md

 ### Known issues

-- Since this is using a very cheap version of Heroku, sometimes the dyno cannot handle much requests, if the app starts to throw a "Connection refused" error, use the secondary URL and ping me so I can restart the Heroku dynos
 - Sometimes there is an error when trying to find some element from the page, still trying to find the bug, just re-make the request for now
 - If the student has a survey to complete, then some operations like kardex (grades) will fail
 - New requests take a long time to complete since we are doing scrapping to get the data.
 If a request is made again to the same endpoint with the same input (studentCode, studentNip, same query params, etc) then the request will finish instantly since we are caching responses for 10 minutes.